marshall7m/terraform-aws-infrastructure-live-ci/README.md

 - Ability to capture errors and define fallback states (see [here](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-error-handling.html) for more info)
 - Updates to the workflow in itself will not fail the current execution and changes will be reflected within future executions [(reference)](https://docs.aws.amazon.com/step-functions/latest/dg/getting-started.html#update-state-machine-step-3
 )
-- Ability to customize the execution name which is useful searching for executions within the console
+- Ability to customize the execution name which is useful in searching for executions within the console

 ### CodePipeline